Caregiving Programs

 Caring Table

-Learn MorePurpose: The Caring Table exists to nurture compassion, connection, and community within our congregation and beyond.
+Purpose: The Caring Table exists to nurture compassion, connection, and community within our congregation and beyond.
 Through handwritten cards sent during times of illness, loss, celebration, transition, and personal accomplishment, we offer reminders that each person is valued and held in our collective care.
 Rooted in Unitarian Universalist principles of empathy, mutual support, and the interconnectedness of all people, the Caring Table seeks to strengthen relationships, honor milestones, and ensure that no one walks their journey alone.

 Caregivers and Grief Support Group

-Learn MorePurpose: The Caregiver and Grief Support Group provides a compassionate, non‑judgmental space where individuals navigating caregiving responsibilities or experiences of loss can find understanding, companionship, and emotional support.
+Purpose: The Caregiver and Grief Support Group provides a compassionate, non‑judgmental space where individuals navigating caregiving responsibilities or experiences of loss can find understanding, companionship, and emotional support.
 Grounded in Unitarian Universalist values—including the inherent worth and dignity of every person, the encouragement of one another in spiritual growth, and the recognition of our deep interconnectedness—we gather to share stories, strengthen resilience, and honor each person’s unique journey.
 Through listening, reflection, and mutual care, we strive to cultivate a community where no one faces hardship alone and where healing is nurtured through presence, empathy, and collective compassion.

 Helping Team

-Learn MorePurpose: The Helping Team supports members of our community by offering practical assistance and compassionate presence during times of need—such as providing rides, meals, errands, visits, light household help, or minor repairs.
+Purpose: The Helping Team supports members of our community by offering practical assistance and compassionate presence during times of need—such as providing rides, meals, errands, or visits.
 Rooted in our UU commitment to interconnectedness and service, we strive to ensure that no one faces difficulty alone.
 By responding with respect, discretion, and kindness, we strengthen our bonds of community and help create a congregation where care is shared, received, and celebrated.

 Spiritual Care Team

-Learn MorePurpose: The Spiritual Care Team supports the well‑being of our community by offering a compassionate, confidential presence to those experiencing crisis, illness, grief, or life transitions of any kind.
-Team members are trained volunteers who, upon request, accompany individuals through listening, presence, and gentle companionship—either in person or by phone.
-Support may take the form of a single meeting or continue over time, depending on the needs and wishes of the individual.
-Rooted in our UU commitments to compassion, interconnectedness, and the inherent worth and dignity of every person, the Spiritual Care Team strives to ensure that no one navigates life’s challenges alone.
-Serving two‑year terms as part of the congregation’s pastoral care ministry, members help cultivate a community where care is offered with respect, grounding, and open-hearted presence.
+Purpose: The Spiritual Care Team supports the well-being of our community by offering a compassionate, confidential presence to those experiencing crisis, illness, grief, or life transitions.
+Members are trained volunteers who accompany individuals through active listening and gentle companionship—whether for a single conversation about a personal joy or pondering, or for ongoing support during a challenge.
+The team facilitates communal care through Joys and Concerns during weekly worship services and hosts Listening Booths on the second Sunday of each month for those seeking a dedicated space to talk.
+Rooted in our UU commitments to compassion and the inherent worth of every person, the team ensures that no one navigates life’s journeys alone.
+Serving two-year terms as part of the congregation’s pastoral care ministry, members provide support in person or by phone, helping to cultivate a community where care is offered with respect, grounding, and an open heart.